 1 tsp Dijon mustard

-1. Gently press the sliced onion between sheets of kitchen paper to remove any excess moisture.
+1. Gently press the sliced shallot between sheets of kitchen paper to remove any excess moisture.
 Pour groundnut oil into a deep sided pan or wok to a depth of 3 cm and place over a high heat.
 When the oil is hot, add the sliced shallots and cook, stirring, for 5 minutes or until the onion has started to turn a light brown.
 Depending on the size of the pan, you may need to cook the shallots in two batches.
 Remove the shallots from the pan using a slotted spoon and spread out on kitchen paper to drain.

 2. For the dressing, whisk together the olive oil, mirin and Dijon mustard until emulsified.